fragae75/SampleLOHandleConfig/SampleLOHandleConfig/README.md

 It is a simple sample that collect/answer configuration updates from Live Objects as a MQTT device ("json+device").

-The device will be visible in the Live Objects Park as the sensor SampleLO001.
+The sample will be visible in the Live Objects Park as the sensor SampleLO001.
 Select it and send it a command (menu "Commands").
 The sample will publish on the dev/cfg topic the following configuration: <br>

 	{
 	"cfg":